 August 29, 2014 - June 21, 2015

 In his 25-year career, Alan Jackson has been steadfast in his love for traditional music while enjoying major chart success.
 Since signing his record deal in June 1989, he has sold nearly 60 million albums worldwide and ranks as one of the 10 best-selling country artists of all-time.
-This exhibit will give fans a deep look into Jackson’s career and personal life, showcasing awards, instruments, clothes, personal mementos, albums and music videos.
+This exhibit gives fans a deep look into Jackson’s career and personal life, showcasing awards, instruments, clothes, personal mementos, albums and music videos.

-Among the artifacts on display in the exhibit Alan Jackson: 25 Years of Keeping It Country will be:
+Among the artifacts on display in the exhibit Alan Jackson: 25 Years of Keeping It Country are:

 - The guitar he played on the CMA Awards when he debuted “Where Were You (When the World Stopped Turning)” just two months after the September 11 terrorist attacks and the nation’s response that inspired the song.